 Frequently Asked Questions

 Consider the industry, role level, and company culture.
 Research the company’s dress code by checking their website, social media pages, and employee photos on LinkedIn.
 If you can’t find clear signals, default to business casual — it’s the most versatile option.
 For finance, law, and executive roles, go formal.
 When in doubt, err one level above what you think is expected.
+Robert Half’s 2026 survey found that 67% of hiring managers factor appearance into decisions, even in virtual settings.

 Yes.
 Creative industries allow more personality in your outfit — bold colors, interesting textures, statement accessories — while still requiring a polished baseline.
 The key word is “intentional.”
 An outfit that looks curated demonstrates cultural awareness; an outfit that looks random suggests carelessness.
-When looking at companies that hire remote workers, check their social media to calibrate the right balance between professionalism and personality.
+When looking at companies hiring remote workers, check their social media to calibrate the right balance between professionalism and personality.

 Default to business casual with a blazer.
 It’s easy to remove the blazer on camera if the interviewer is dressed casually, and it’s formal enough for most corporate environments.
 You can also ask the recruiter directly — it demonstrates conscientiousness, not cluelessness.